 If immediate action is not needed you may submit a CARE Referral.

-Reports submitted using the Care Referral are immediately entered into a secure database and an automated notification is sent to the Director of Student Rights and Responsibilities for an initial review.
-The referral is then presented to BIT for review, assessment of risk, and recommendations for intervention.
+Reports submitted using the Care Referral are immediately entered into a secure database and an automated notification is sent to the Dean of Student Success for an initial review.
+The referral is then presented to CARE for review, assessment of risk, and recommendations for intervention.

 Reports are reviewed Monday through Friday during business hours.